Skip to content

 But the film pivots with ease.
 Grounded in relatable emotions, the melodrama packs a punch.
 Consider how Rick spits venom at Ilsa, saying: “Well, I guess neither one of our stories is very funny.
 Tell me, who was it you left me for?
 Was it Laszlo, or were there others in between or… aren’t you the kind that tells?”

-No weepy speeches, just relatable emotion setup by an earlier scene between a drunken Rick and Sam:
+No weepy speeches, just relatable emotion setup by an earlier scene between a drunken Rick and his piano-playing friend, Sam:

 SAM: Let’s get outta here.